Politics, Philosophy, and Economics, BS

 Francesca’s childhood was spent growing up in South Africa as a member of the Born Free generation, the first generation born after the end of Apartheid.
 She realized that change can truly be made through the dedication of a single individual.
 Francesca believed the PPE program at Northeastern offered the qualitative and quantitative skills needed to further her goals.
 Its interdisciplinary approach to all three disciplines, where students are given theoretical political and economic frameworks, is combined with thoughtful consideration of the conscience and dignity of human beings.

 Francesca ’s Path

-She attended the Dialogue of Civilizations Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.
+She attended a Dialogue of Civilizations to Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.

-Her first co-op was with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.
+Francesca completed her first co-op with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.

-Francesca was also a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence.
+She was a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.